 Holder’s sound is purely her own.
 Slow and beautiful, the live song possesses a darker, serious tone, pairing perfectly with her lyrics of introspection, dreams, and fate. – KUTX

 Ranking among Austin’s brightest songwriters. – Austin Monthly

 Uncomfortable Truths // 4.10.2020

-We each have unique fibers that weave, twist and turn to make up the person we are.
-Some, like privilege, are pieces we’re born with.
-Others can be a little ragged, a little worn, a little less than what we expected they’d be -- the parts of our brains and bodies that require a little extra care.
-Singer-songwriter Ali Holder is facing these pieces of her own story head-on throughout Uncomfortable Truths.
+NEW YORK -- April 10, 2020 -- We each have unique fibers that weave, twist and turn to make up the person we are.
+Some can be a little ragged, a little worn, a little less than what we expected they would be -- the parts of our brains and bodies that require a little extra care.
+Uncomfortable Truths, out today, finds singer-songwriter Ali Holder facing these pieces of her own story head-on.

 Although Holder was raised on outlaw country in Wichita Falls, Texas, she is influenced by a broad swathe of styles including country, jazz, blues, folk and indie.
 “I use slashes a lot,” Holder notes.
 “Folk/country/blues/Americana/jazz.
 I don’t think I have to be any one thing.”
 She began writing, singing and playing guitar in junior high, and fell in love with songwriters early on- “Janis Joplin and the women of Lilith Fair had a big impact on me growing up”.